Arktii/aseprite_rain/README.md

 The number of layers to be generated.
 Each layer is assigned a different opacity, this decreases with each layer, so the raindrops on layer *Rain 1* will be more visible than those on *Rain 4*.

 If you don't want this effect, simply set *Layers* to 1, then **Run** the script for each layer.

+### Presets
+Pre-picked groups of settings that modify everything except color.

 ### Raindrop Color
 This is the color of all raindrops on the first layer (*Rain 1*).  <br/>